 - [Leetcode] 719.
 Find K-th Smallest Pair Distance

 In this article, we have reviewed how to implement a priority queue, what properties it has and how it can be helpful.

 If the heap concept was new for you, try to do a few problems from the practice section.

-Finally, let me in the comments what unusual applications of heaps have you seen in your practice.
+Finally, let me know in the comments what unusual applications of heaps you have seen in your practice.